Approximations to $m$-coloured complete infinite hypergraphs: Proofs of the main results

-We finish the proof of the lemma by establishing the following claim. \begin{customclaim}{C} If we can write $m=\sum_{i=t+1}^{r}\binom{a}{i}+s+1$, then \end{customclaim} \begin{proof} As in the proof of Claim B, for each colour $c \in \Delta \left[ X^{(r)} \right]$, pick an edge $e_c$ of colour $c$, and let $A_c= e_c\cap A$; in particular, let $A_{c_\emptyset}=\emptyset$.
-We know from Claim A that edges of $X$ of distinct colours cannot have the same intersection with $A$.
-Consequently, all the $A_c$'s are distinct subsets of $A$, each of size at most $r$.
+\end{claim} \begin{proof} As in the proof of Claim~\ref{approx13-X1-X2}, for each colour $c \in \Delta ( X^{(r)} )$, pick an edge $e_c$ of colour $c$, and let $A_c= e_c\cap A$; in particular, let $A_{c_\emptyset}=\emptyset$.
+We know from Claim~\ref{approx13-X-A} that edges of $X$ of distinct colours cannot have the same intersection with $A$.
+Consequently, all the $A_c$ are distinct subsets of $A$, each of size at most $r$.
 Hence,